rishabhsvemuri/pgUI/README.md

 Install Node.js [here](https://nodejs.org/en/download).

-### Clone this Repository

 ### Install Node Modules

-Move into the pgUI directory and run the following command to install all Node dependencies.
+Clone this Repository.
+Then, move into the pgUI directory and run the following command to install all Node dependencies.

 ```bash
 $ npm install